openebs/website/docs/main/Solutioning/read-write-many/nfspvc.md

 2. Create a Replicated PV Mayastor Storage Class.

   Create a storage class to point to the above created pool.
 Also, select the number of replicas and the default size of the volume.
-See [Replicated PV Mayastor Configuration documentation](../../user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-configuration.md#create-replicated-pv-mayastor-storageclasss) for more details.
+Refer to the [Replicated PV Mayastor Configuration documentation](../../user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-configuration.md#create-replicated-pv-mayastor-storageclasss) for more details.

   **Example of a Replicated PV Mayastor Storage Class**